dsavransky/astrodynamicsbook/README.md

 7. To stop JupyterLab, type ctrl+c in the terminal where it is running and then hit ctrl+c again (or type `y` at the prompt).
 To deactivate the virtual environment just type `deactivate` at the prompt.
 Next time you want to run the book, you just activate the environment again, navigate to the Notebooks directory and run `jupyter-lab`

+>**Warning**
-There appears to be an issue (at least on macOS) where if you already have jupyter-lab installed in a system path, it will be executed initially instead of the one you install in your virtual environment.
+>There appears to be an issue (at least on macOS) where if you already have jupyter-lab installed in a system path, it will be executed initially instead of the one you install in your virtual environment.
 A simple fix is to simply deactivate and re-activate the virtual environment after you run the initial pip installation.

 ## Feedback